codacy/docs/docs/repositories-configure/managing-branches.md

 # Managing branches

 {% if not extra.self_hosted %}
-Just like on your Git provider, every repository on Codacy has a default branch.
-Codacy always analyzes the default branch and loads its data first on dashboards.
-When you add a repository, the default branch on Codacy matches the default branch on your Git provider (typically `master` or `main`) and is the only one being analyzed.
+Codacy automatically analyzes the default branch of your repository (typically `master` or `main` as configured on your Git provider) and loads its data first on dashboards.
+Codacy also supports analyzing multiple branches.

 To change the default branch of your repository or start analyzing other branches: